Mister-Meeseeks/goto/README.md

 # goto

-An Alternative build system for Go.
+An Alternative build and package system for Go.
 Never deal with $GOPATH again.
 Take back your freedom to layout projects however you want.
 Stop hardcoding package URLs in source code.

+Go enforces a very opinionated packaging system.
+Not everyone likes it.
+Many would like the freedom to use the Go language itself without conforming to a rigid view of how projects and packages should be laid out.

 ## Motivations